 Confidentiality of Student Records.
 School staff shall maintain student records in compliance with state and federal law.
 Student files and other education records shall not be released or divulged except in compliance with state and federal law.
 School officials may have access to only those education records in which they have a legitimate educational interest, unless the parent/guardian has given written and dated consent for the access.
 A school official who violates this restriction shall be subject to disciplinary action up to, and including, termination.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his/her professional responsibility and effectively provide the function or service for which they are responsible.
 A school official for purposes of access to education records is a person employed by the District as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the Board; a person or company with whom the District has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent/guardian or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his/her tasks.
-To the extent permitted by law, contractors, consultants, and volunteers may be permitted to have access to education records in which they have a legitimate educational interest, which means records needed to effectively provide the function or service for which they are responsible.
+To the extent permitted by law, contractors, consultants, and volunteers may be permitted to have access to education records where they are performing a function or service that would otherwise be done by a school employee.
+Their access is limited to education records in which they have a legitimate educational interest, which means records needed to effectively provide the function or service for which they are responsible.